 - Once a week, throw out perishable foods that are past their prime.
 A general rule of thumb for cooked leftovers is four days.
 To keep the refrigerator smelling fresh, place an opened box of baking soda inside.
-Four times a year, use a vacuum cleaner to clean the condenser coil (on the back of the refrigerator.)
+Use a vacuum cleaner to clean the condenser coil (on the back of the refrigerator.)
 Getting rid of all that dirt and lint will save energy and help your fridge do its job.

-- The temperature in your refrigerator should stay in the range of 34 degrees to 40 degrees to keep food fresh and discourage bad bacteria from moving in.
+- The temperature in your refrigerator should stay at or below 40 degrees Farenheit to keep food fresh and discourage bad bacteria from moving in.
 You can use a thermometer in your refrigerator and freezer to test the temperature.
 Refrigerator/freezer thermometers don’t cost a lot and are a good food safety measure.

-- The temperature in the freezer should not reach higher than five degrees—zero degrees is best.
-If your freezer can’t keep (lowfat!) ice cream rock-solid, then the temperature is too high.
+- The freezer should stay at zero degrees Fahrenheit.
+If your freezer can’t keep ice cream rock-solid, then the temperature is too high.

-- To protect food from freezer burn, use freezer wrap, freezer bags, aluminum foil, or other moisture-proof packaging to rewrap meat and poultry packages.
+- To protect food from freezer burn, use freezer wrap, freezer bags, or other moisture-proof packaging to rewrap meat and poultry packages.
 Use a permanent marker to date food with an expiration date or the date you froze it.
-Try to use frozen foods within six months.
+Learn more about storing foods and how long to keep leftovers.